newseal

 2. Cheating will result in an automatic grade of F for the course.

-4. There will be five cumulative exams including a final exam given during the scheduled final exam period.
+4. There will be five cumulative exams.
+Exam 5 will be administered during the last week of class and may be taken in place of the final.
+A final exam will be given during the scheduled final exam period.
+You may take either or both.
+If you take both, only the highest score will count.
 If you do better on test 2 than test 1, your test 2 grade will count for both tests 1 and 2.

 5. If you do better on test 3 than test 1 or test 2, your test 3 grade will replace each of the earlier test grades it is higher than, etc.

-7. Always bring a calculator on test days.
-You will not be permitted to take exams in this course without a calculator.
+9. Always bring a calculator on test days.
+You will not be permitted to take any exams without a calculator.

 1. Students considering withdrawal prior to the withdrawal deadline should make an appointment to discuss withdrawal with the instructor.
 This is to give me the opportunity to advise you of your options and standing in the class.
 I do not attempt to stop students from withdrawing.